The Design Collaborative

 The walnut counter was made from a sustainably harvested tree in Asheville, NC.

-The sushi counter is made from slabs of a walnut tree sustainably harvested in Asheville, NC and assembled using wooden pegs for a natural look against the sharp edges of the serivng counter above.
+The sushi counter is made from slabs of a walnut tree sustainably harvested in Asheville, NC and assembled using wooden pegs for a natural look against the sharp edges of the serving counter above.